sutung/PredictionAssignment/Predictive-Assignment.md

     ## [1]  20 160

-Remove the first five variables with identifications data from all dataset include train set, validation set and test data.
+Remove the first five variables with identifications from all dataset include train set, validation set and test data.

 ``` r